Monticello Community

 A saw and grist mill was built for the Shawnee Indians on Mill Creek thus giving the creek its name.

 Kansas becomes a territory.
 A treaty with the Shawnee Indians gave each Shawnee 200 acres.
-All unclaimed land was left open to pioneer settlers.
+All unclaimed land was left

 1854